Jakksan/RSA-Encryption-1284-final-project/README.md

 g++ encrypt.cpp -o encrypt -lgmp -lgmpxx
 ```
 ### Running the Program
+1) Generate two large prime numbers by running the "generatePrimes" executable.
-First, generate a public key by running the "publickey_gen" executable.
+2) Generate a public key by running the "publickey_gen" executable.
-Next, simply run the "encrypt" executable and enter the text you want to encrypt.
+3) Run the "encrypt" executable and enter the text you want to encrypt.

-Happy encrypting!
+## Happy encrypting!